 making just one top ten, a 10th, while missing numerous cuts.
 She

 finished 71st on the money list, and had to return to Q-School.

 Amazingly, she was not able to get playing privileges on the big

 tour, and ended up playing on one of the junior tours in Korea.

-She did not seem to play any events on any Korean
+She does not seem to have played any events on any

-tour in 2012, and it looks as though she may have retired.
+Korean tour since 2012, and it looks as though she may have retired.